-I was waiting to see a friend the other day at her yard (she’s a keen eventer and has about 12 horses she competes regularly).
+I was waiting to see a friend the other day at her yard to see how they where making progress (she’s a keen eventer and has about 12 horses she competes regularly).
 Her farrier was at the yard and since it was a cold day I decided to keep warm at the back of his van where his burner was.
 He had a price list pinned up on the inside of his van and I was interested to see that his prices were much higher than what my farrier charges me.
 ‘Aren’t I doing well’ I thought to myself!

 And then we got chatting.
 He’d obviously noticed me looking at his prices and he obviously knew he was more expensive than many other farriers around.

 He asked me who my farrier was and when I told him, he told me what a lovely guy he is, and how dependable he is to his customers (quite true), but how frustrated he was with him as well.
 He went on to explain that in the old days, men like him trained to be a farrier, got their apprentices over with and then thought they’d just be shoeing horses for the rest of their lives.
 But he said, it really isn’t like that anymore.
 There is so much to learn.
 So much that’s changing in the world of horses.
 New developments (like new surfaces that many horses are ridden on for example) and new discoveries in the veterinary world that affect horses’ legs, ways of going and of course their feet.

 So much so that he said he spent a significant part of his time continually learning, studying and researching his field, continually ensuring he was up to date with the latest developments, and on top of his game so to speak.
 As a result, vets now came to him for advice and often referred him difficult cases.
 People sought him out because of his reputation of making a significant difference to their horses’ ways of going.